adamwespiser/wespiser.com/my-site/posts/2021-01-03-Lessons-Learned-From-A-Year-Of-Haskell.md

 * I spent the year as a software engineer writing Haskell, and switched to remote work during the pandemic with everyone else.
 * Wrote a lot of code, and focused on Haskell as a language for software engineering.
-* Completed 3 courses from Georgia Tech on statistics, computer networking, and embedded compilers, as part of a masters program I'll finish in 2021.
+* Completed 3 courses from Georgia Tech on bayesian statistics, computer networking, and embedded compilers, as part of a masters program I'll finish in 2021.
 * Wrote more Haskell code this year than probably all other years combined, and made it through 2020 feeling pretty good about things.
 I'll mark that in the win column!

 # This post